Lithuanian refugees | True Lithuania

 And then there was a fact that some of the First Wavers became leftists or communists while in America.
 While the ranks of such communists grew scarcer as the Soviet crimes became better known in the West, the mere fact that there were First wave Lithuanians in America who essentially welcomed the Soviet occupation of Lithuania (which the Second wavers ran for their lives from, which has murdered so many of their friends and relatives) tarnished the reputation of the entire wave deepening the stereotype of a "stupid First Waver" among the DPs.

-The DP generation (Second Wave) always dreamed of returning to Lithuania though that dream was growing more and more distant with every year of the Soviet occupation.
+The DP generation (Second Wave) always dreamed of returning to live in liberated Lithuania though that dream was growing more and more distant with every year of the Soviet occupation.
 They campaigned as much as they could to encourage the West to support Lithuania but this support never went beyond diplomatic declarations.
 When Lithuania did eventually become independent in 1990, most of the DPs were too old or too rooted to actually return.
 However, some key activists did, becoming influential figures in Lithuanian politics (e.g. president Valdas Adamkus) and the creation of the first western-styled businesses.
-Others would support reborn Lithuania through charity.
+Others would support reborn Lithuania through charity and/or would regularly visit it as long as the health would allow it.

 The real "Golden Years" for many Lithuanian DPs instead passed in various American beachside resorts, often selected for their similarity to fabled Lithuania's prime resort of Palanga, the golden dunes of which were etched into the nostalgic collective memory of the DP generation.
 Such resorts would initially serve as summer retreats for wives and kids in the 1960s when most Western women still did not work, and then would be transformed into permanent residences after retiring age.
 Resorts such as Beverly Shores (Indiana), Wasaga Beach (Ontario) or St. Pete Beach (Florida) became elderly Lithuanian DP communities.
 While these people were past their prime age of building massive churches or club palaces, they still managed to create a piece of Lithuania there in a more modest sense through utilitarian Lithuanian clubs or small memorials.